charwick/helipad/README.md

 If you use Helipad in your own research, please cite as follows:

-> Harwick, Cameron (2025). [https://openresearchsoftware.metajnl.com/articles/10.5334/jors.547](“Helipad: A Framework for Agent-Based Modeling in Python.”) _Journal of Open Research Software,_ 13(1).
+> Harwick, Cameron (2025). [“Helipad: A Framework for Agent-Based Modeling in Python.”](https://openresearchsoftware.metajnl.com/articles/10.5334/jors.547) _Journal of Open Research Software,_ 13(1).

 ## Version History